software-mansion-labs/expo-live-updates/README.md

 There are some restrictions and recommendations connected to message data that should be followed while managing Live Updates via Firebase Cloud Messaging.
 Keep in mind that passing:

 - `notificationId` with event `'start'` is prohibited and will result in error.
 Ids are generated on Live Update start and cannot be customized.
-- `shortCriticalText` longer than 7 characters is not recommended by [Android documentation](https://developer.android.com/develop/ui/views/notifications/live-update#status-chip).
-There is no guarantee how much text will be displayed if this limit is exceeded.
+- `shortCriticalText` is suggested to not be longer than 7 characters.
+There is no guarantee how much text will be displayed if this limit is exceeded based on [Android documentation](<https://developer.android.com/reference/android/app/Notification.Builder#setShortCriticalText(java.lang.String)>).

 Request variables: